cloudwego/hertz-examples/README.md

 - [tracer:](tracer) Example of using Jaeger for link tracing
 - [monitoring:](monitoring) Example of using Prometheus for metrics monitoring
 - [multiple_service:](multiple_service) Example of using hertz with multiple services
-- [adaptor:](adaptor) Example of using adaptor to integrate hertz with packages built for `net/http`, including a demonstration on using [jade](https://github.com/Joker/jade) as template engine.
+- [adaptor:](adaptor) Example of using adaptor to integrate hertz with package built for `http.Handler` interface , including a demonstration on using [jade](https://github.com/Joker/jade) as template engine.

 ## Client